firedrakeproject/firedrake/doc/sphinx/source/concepts.rst

-Since a set does not have any type but only a cardinality, data declared on a set through a :class:`~pyop2.Dat` needs additional metadata to allow PyOP2 to inpret the data and to specify how much memory is required to store it.
+Since a set does not have any type but only a cardinality, data declared on a set through a :class:`~pyop2.Dat` needs additional metadata to allow PyOP2 to interpret the data and to specify how much memory is required to store it.
 This metadata is the *datatype* and the *shape* of the data associated with any given set element.
 The shape is not associated with the :class:`~pyop2.Dat` directly, but with a :class:`~pyop2.DataSet`.
 One can associate a scalar with